An3Zh/BachelorThesis/README.md

 For any questions regarding the implementation or reproducibility of this project, feel free to contact me at

 zharski@campus.tu-berlin.de

+This README is still under construction :) ...

 ## 🧟‍♂️ Git Horror Stories Zone